in Chattanooga TN

 As you would assume, the most telling sign of low sperm count is the inability to conceive a child.
 There may be no other obvious signs.
 Some issues, such as conditions that block the passage of sperm, could display symptoms.

 - Problems with sexual function

 - Pain, swelling, or a lump in the testicle area

 - Decreased facial or body hair or other signs of a chromosome or hormone problem

 How is semen analysis performed?

 Sperm analysis is simply done by examining semen under a microscope to see how many sperm appear within squares on a grid pattern.
 Sperm samples are typically collected from patients who have masturbated and ejaculated into a special container.
 If a patient doesn’t want to provide a sample this way, Dr. Shridharani can provide a special condom that can be worn during intercourse.

 Sperm analysis will reflect your levels over the past three months.
 That’s because sperm are continually produced in the testicles, and they take about 42 to 76 days to mature.
 This means changes made to improve sperm counts won’t show up for several months in your results.

 Schedule Your Consultation Today

-If you are interested in scheduling a male fertility test for you, your partner, or a patient, or if you wish to learn more about our Andrology Services, please call 423-778-4MEN or submit an online contact form to our office.
+If you are interested in scheduling a male fertility Consultation for you, your partner, or a patient, or if you wish to learn more about our Andrology Services, please call 423-778-4MEN or submit an online contact form to our office.
 Contact Dr. Shrid Men’s Health & Microsurgeryis located in Chattanooga, TN.
 We look forward to serving you.